majek/fluxcapacitor/README.md

 Fluxcapacitor
 ----

-`Fluxcapacitor` is a tool for spoofing POSIX time functions and making your program run without blocking on timeouts on functions like `poll` and `select`.
+`Fluxcapacitor` is a tool for making your program run without blocking on timeouts, on functions like `poll` and `select`, by spoofing POSIX time functions.

-It is somewhat similar to things like:
+It is somewhat similar to:

  * [FreezeGun](http://stevepulec.com/freezegun/) for Python
  * [TimeCop](https://github.com/travisjeffery/timecop) or
    [DeLorean](https://github.com/bebanjo/delorean) for Ruby

-While these tools patch time libraries in Ruby and Python, `fluxcapacitor` works on a lower layer and "patches" low-level syscalls.
-That way it can lie about time to any program in any programming language as long as it runs on Linux.
+While these tools patch time libraries in Ruby and Python, `fluxcapacitor` works on a lower layer by "patching" low-level syscalls.
+That way, it can lie about time to any program in any programming language, as long as it runs on Linux.

 This approach has a significant advantage: it is possible to lie about time to many processes at the same time.
-It is especially useful for running network applications where server and client run in different processes and somewhat rely on time.
+It is especially useful for running network applications where server and client run in different processes which rely on time.
 It will also work with multithreaded applications.

 Another comparable project is:

  * [libfaketime](https://github.com/wolfcw/libfaketime)

-Fluxcapacitor fundamentally differs from `libfaketime` - it can fake the time functions but the program still runs as usual.
-Fluxcapacitor on the other hand will make your program run faster and be 100% CPU constrained.
-It will do that by "speeding up" blocking syscalls.
-Faking time is a neccessary side effect of this technique.
+`Fluxcapacitor` is fundamentally different from `libfaketime`, which can fake the time functions, but doesn't affect the runtime of the program.
+Conversely, `fluxcapacitor` will make your program run faster and be 100% CPU constrained.
+It does that by "speeding up" blocking syscalls.
+Faking time is a neccessary side effect.

-Internally Fluxcapacitor uses on `ptrace` syscall and `LD_PRELOAD` linker feature and thus is Linux specific.
+Internally,`Fluxcapacitor` uses `ptrace` on syscalls and `LD_PRELOAD`, which is why it's Linux specific.

 <b>Join the <a href="https://groups.google.com/group/fluxcapacitor-dev/subscribe"><code>fluxcapacitor-dev</code> mailing list</b></a>.
 Or view <a href="http://groups.google.com/group/fluxcapacitor-dev">the archives</a>.